 ‘Coming to Helen & Douglas House helps us in many ways.
 It gives us some much need respite from being Jack’s carer and allows us to just be parents.
 It also allows us to have some much needed time with Noah, Jack’s younger brother who has become very good at occupying himself while we are caring for Jack.

 ‘Noah set up a stall outside our house to sell some t-shirts he designed and some of his and Jack’s possessions to raise money for Helen & Douglas House recently.
 He sat there all day and raised £30 and it was all his own idea.
 I am so proud of him.

 ‘Jack gets a lot from coming to Helen & Douglas House.
 Jack really enjoys the therapy pool because he loves being in the water which he cannot do at home.
 He loves socialising, not just with his family.
 He also enjoys the amazing hospice garden in the summer.
 He has built some very special friendships with other families and staff at Helen & Douglas House.

 ‘Being a Dad to Jack, is a privilege and so rewarding.
 He is a very special boy, a Daddy’s boy.
 It’s the smiles and the special little looks that are just for me which are so special.’

 Hazel Bedford, Helen & Douglas House Director of Income, said ‘Jason is one of many Dads who come to Helen & Douglas House for support on their difficult and exhausting journey, physically and mentally, to help them care for their terminally ill child.
-We need to raise £3.6 million a year to care for local families like Jacks and we cannot do this without the help of individuals, businesses and community groups raising money for us or making donations.’
+This year, we need to raise £3.6m to care for local families like Jacks and we cannot do this without the help of individuals, businesses and community groups raising money for us or making donations.’